 Calendar

-Covington definitely has our traditions, especially at the holidays, but two events are our claim to fame.
+Covington definitely has our traditions, especially at the holidays, but three events are our claim to fame.
+Our community counts on VBS in July.
 Each fall we celebrate our Scottish roots with a Kirkin’ of the Tartans, complete with bagpipes and the blessing of family plaids.
 Our region in the beautiful Genesee River Valley is steeped with Scot history, and you don’t have to go far to hear a family, street or village name that harkens back to the motherland.
 In November, we throw open the doors on Election Day for a pancake supper fundraiser.
 Speaking of food, at Easter, we host a community sunrise breakfast and every third Sunday of the month we have a social hour following worship.
 Children’s Day is also a special time for our multi-generational families as the school year comes to a close.
 This spring, we hosted our second annual euchre tournament, and our corn hole boards are ready to go.

 Eve of Christmas Eve Service